mdeadwiler/http-protocol/README.md

 ## Features

+## Why This Project?

+As an entry-level software engineer deeply passionate about understanding system fundamentals, I chose to build this HTTP server implementation to gain hands-on experience with core networking concepts.
+This project challenged me to dive deep into TCP/IP protocols, concurrent programming with threading, and proper error handling - skills that are essential for any backend developer.
+By building a server from scratch rather than using existing frameworks, I gained invaluable insights into how web servers actually work under the hood.
+The project helped me understand crucial software engineering concepts like protocol design, system architecture, and test-driven development.
+What started as a learning exercise became a practical demonstration of my ability to handle complex programming challenges and my commitment to understanding the fundamental building blocks of modern web infrastructure.
+This experience has not only improved my technical skills but also reinforced my passion for software engineering and system design.

 ### Core HTTP Functionality
 - **HTTP/1.1 Protocol Support**: Full implementation of HTTP/1.1 request handling
 - **Multi-threading**: Handles multiple concurrent client connections efficiently